DOI-ONRR/blog-nrrd/src/pages/agile-methodology/index.md

 ### Meeting structure

 When I first joined the team, the influx of meeting invitations I got was overwhelming.
-Across the time period of our 2 week Sprints our meeting cadence consisted of the following:
+Across the time period of our 2 week sprints our meeting cadence consisted of the following:

  - Sprint planning - One meeting at the beginning of the sprint to discuss goals and what we would be working on for the next two weeks